DripEmail/onsite-UX_exercise/readme.md

 Remember to consider validation and invalid state.

+## Requirements

+In order to make it work you'll need [Node](https://nodejs.org/en/download/) version 12 and a Node Package Manager like [yarn](https://yarnpkg.com/getting-started/install).

+After setting those up, just run `yarn` or `npm i`.

 ## Run it

-This is a basic example project so you have the structure to start coding, it is a simplification of our real environment.
 To get it running just execute the following command in the root of the project.

-`python -m SimpleHTTPServer 8000`
+`yarn dev`

-now you can navigate to http://localhost:8000/ to run your code.
+now you can navigate to http://localhost:3000/ to see the project running with [BrowserSync](https://www.browsersync.io/) watching all HTML, CSS and [Sass](https://sass-lang.com/) files.

-Feel free to add/remove/modify the files in your fork

-This is your playground!

 ## How it works